KeystoneHQ/Keystone-developer-hub/research/aptos-qr-data-protocol.md

 ; Metadata for the signing request for aptos.
 ; `request-id` is the identifier for this signing request.
 ; `sign-data` is the transaction data to be signed.
-; `authentication-key-derivation-path` is the path of the private key to sign the data.
+; `authentication-key-derivation-paths` is the path of the private keys to sign the data.
 For sign-type-single type, there is only one value in the list.
 For sign-type-multi, there is N values in the list, N is the "K-of-N multisig authentication".
 ; `origin` is the origin of this sign request. like watch-only wallet name.
-; `account-derivation-path` is the path of the Aptos account address of the signing for verification which is optional.
+; `accounts ` is the Aptos account of the signing type for verification purpose which is optional
 ; `type` is a field used to distinguish transaction types: single-sign or multi-sign.

 path_exp = #6.304(crypto-keypath)